aharonium/opensiddur.org/posts/posts/mi-sheberakh-for-those-held-in-captivity-and-psalms-142_(ephraim.mirvis_2014-06-16).html.md

 This prayer was first published by the Office of the Chief Rabbi of the United Hebrew Congregations of Great Britain and the Commonwealth in June 2014, as "<a href="https://chiefrabbi.org/prayer-missing-teenagers/">Prayer Issued for Missing Israeli Teenagers</a>," writing: "The prayer...currently being recited across Israel for missing teenagers Naftali Frenkel, Gilad Shaar and Eyal Yifrach, was issued today to Rabbanim of the United Hebrew Congregations by Chief Rabbi Mirvis."

+Recitation of this psalm and mi sheberakh seem appropriate to me in the case of unconscionable, immoral, and unjust state policies that separate children from their caregivers.
+To help fulfill the mitsvah of ransoming captives, please <a href="https://www.marketwatch.com/story/this-is-what-it-costs-to-free-one-immigrant-from-detention-2018-06-20">contribute to funds paying out bail bonds</a> and demonstrate your opposition to these policies. --Aharon Varady

 <hr />

 <table style="margin-left: auto;margin-right: auto;" class="draggable">